 The 2nd line

-Text: (The subject ought) to remain alert and call (for an alliance); there will be armed conflict late at night, (but) no need to worry.
+The subject ought to remain alert and call for an alliance; late at night there will be armed conflict, but no need to worry.

 One should remain alert and summon allies in preparation for a backlash from the villain; then there is no need to worry thanks to the proper precautions being in place.